tddouglas/tylerdouglas.co/README.md

 ## Setup and Run Node Template
 - `express --view=hbs {{parent_folder}}`
     - using HBS as template engine as it seemed to be the most active handlebar based engine.
 Wanted to use handlebars as looked most similar to what I am familiar with.
+    - TODO: Due to [CVE-2021-32822](https://github.com/advisories/GHSA-7f5c-rpf4-86p8), will need to replace hbs even though we aren't serving files at the moment and I don't think the vulnerability effects me.
 - cd `{{parent_folder}}`
 - `npm install`
     - install node dependancies